dfcastellanos/MEPLS/doc/tutorial/step2.md

 @note the system object stores references to the vector of elements, the solver and the generator, therefore these objects are expected to live during the entire life of the system.

+### Plastic events{#plastic_events}

 Now we can easily perform slip events, and the system will take care of everything for us.
-To do it, first we create a event of class @ref mepls::history::event::Plastic<dim>.
-The event takes for its constructions the slip that we want to activate.
+To do it, first we create a event of class @ref mepls::event::Plastic<dim>.
+The event takes as argument the slip that we want to activate.
 It is performed by calling @ref mepls::system::System<dim>::add.

 ```cpp